 Improving school readiness.

 BLOOM’s ECD programs will invest in the toddler years, allowing the orphan children to enter the public school system at a closer level to their peers.
 BLOOM’s work targets the cognitive, emotional, and resource limitations faced when growing up in an orphanage setting.
-Investing in ECD yields better human development outcomes for Morocco.
+Investing in ECD yields better human development outcomes.
 Investments in ECD programs not only influence the individuals’ personal, social and professional development but also determine the whole country’s growth prospects.
 BLOOM’s ECD programs develop the orphan’s foundational skills and return improved educational outcomes and economic prospects.